OthankQ/100-days-of-code/r1-log.md

 ### R2D50

 Changed the buttons' styles to look more like a 'button'.
 Also switched the location of the code that asks for notification permission to when the app gets launched the first time.
 Refactored the man viewcontroller class.

+### R2D51

+Following @CodeWithChris tutorial on making card matching app.
+Still learning about MVC pattern.
+So far built the 'model' part of the app and now ready to build out the collection view cell class and learn about delegate.